ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 **1. ESM-2 Embeddings Capture Functional Information:** The consistent outperformance of ESM-2 + ML approaches across all target products and algorithms demonstrates that protein language model embeddings effectively capture the structural and functional information necessary for enzyme classification.

 **2. Class Balance Impacts Performance:** The strong correlation between class balance and performance highlights the importance of dataset composition for machine learning applications in enzyme classification.
-Germacrene (7.4%) and pinene (6.5%) achieved superior performance compared to myrcene (4.2%).
+As shown in Figure 1, germacrene (7.4%) and pinene (6.5%) achieved superior performance compared to myrcene (4.2%).

 **3. Algorithm Selection Matters:** Different algorithms excel for different target products, with SVM-RBF performing best for germacrene, KNN for pinene, and XGBoost for myrcene.
 This suggests that algorithm selection should be product-specific.